bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 As SAP is not well known for it's usability it was time to integrate some features ourselves.
 ## Special Thanks
 Many thanks to ConVista Consulting AG in Cologne, Germany.
 They supported this idea from the beginning and contributed time and ressources for me to start this project.
 Also many thanks to open this project to the public under GNU GPLv3.
 I hope there will be many more people to contribute in the future.
+## Features
+### Integration Flow Designer Improvements
+- Sidebar with processed messages
+- Button to switch on trace
+- Directly go to traces of specific message
+- Directly go to logs and attachements of specific message
+- Popup with error-message when hovering message in sidebar
 ## Changelog
+### 0.3.0
+- [Improvement] A few design changes
+- [FEATURE] Processed message error message on hovering over the message date (if exists)
 ### 0.2.2
 - [Improvement] A few design changes
 ### 0.2.1